fractaldotbox/ddevkit/apps/docs/src/content/docs/design/starter-kit.md

 Today for dApp developments there are great starter template like [Scaffold-ETH2] or ecosystems specific ones like `create-filecoin-app`, `create-nillion-app`.
 They do a great job onboarding new develoeprs..

+- ScaffoldETH is great and designed to make it simple for beginners to start from scratch.
+We like every library they use, and of course the team and community.
+- It rightfully uses a [opionated techstack](https://docs.scaffoldeth.io/#scaffold-eth-2-tech-stack) with modular compatabile [extensions](https://docs.scaffoldeth.io/extensions/).
+- Our focus is to optimize and secure production build, to make wagmi, rainbowkit optional and adapt to various styling methods, with a differernt vision of optimizing the library for LLM to iterate the sites.

 Meanwhile, "vibe coding" is getting popular, one can bootstrap a project by prompting LLM such as replit, v0 or bolt.new